mcocam/shiny_karyoploter/README.md

 # Set up and installation (local)

-First, download the project and set working directory on it.
+First, download the project and open it with code editor.
+Be sure that the root of the project is settled as working directory.

 Then run
 ```